 Zakharov Denis, Ukraine

-As you know, there are a sufficient number of interfaces through which the microcontroller (MC) can communicate with external devices.
-If you need to connect the MK to a personal computer or laptop, then we can say with confidence that it is best to use the RS-232 COM port interface.
+As you know, there are a sufficient number of interfaces through which a microcontroller (MCU) can communicate with external devices.
+If you need to connect the MK to a personal computer or laptop, then we can confidently say that it is best to use the RS-232 COM port interface.

 The reason for this choice is obvious - almost all controllers have UART hardware modules, with which you can transfer information with minimal consumption of MK resources.
-In addition, there are many well-established programs designed to work with the COM port.
-Since MK signals have TTL levels, a level converter is required to match the RS-232 interface.
-It is often performed on the basis of the affordable and popular MAX232 chip.
+In addition, there are many well-proven programs designed to work with the COM port.
+Since MK signals have TTL levels, a level converter is required to match with the RS-232 interface.
+It is often performed based on the affordable and popular MAX232 chip.

 Picture 1.

-The device consists of quite affordable and common elements.
-Both microcircuits are ATtiny2313 microcontrollers of the .
-The first controller is connected to the computer's USB port and functions as a USB-COM format converter.
-The second connects to the first and scans all the time commands that are sent from the PC through the terminal program Terminal v1.9b.
+The device consists of quite accessible and common elements.
+Both microcircuits are ATtiny2313 family microcontrollers.
+The first controller is connected to the computer's USB port and serves as a USB-COM format converter.
+The second connects to the first and constantly scans commands that are sent from the PC through the terminal program Terminal v1.9b.

-Resistor R4 connected to USB pin 2 puts the device in low-speed LS mode, which allows decoding messages from a PC when exchanging data at a speed of 1.5 Mbps using the program.
+Resistor R4 connected to USB pin 2 switches the device to low-speed LS mode, which allows you to decrypt messages from a PC when exchanging data at a speed of 1.5 Mbit/s using the program.

-With the help of resistors R2 and R3, transients are eliminated.
+With the help of resistors R2 and R3, transient processes are eliminated.
 Capacitor C5 blocks impulse noise in the power circuit.
-Zener diodes D1 and D2 are needed to match the logic levels of the MK and the USB input of the PC.
-For error-free data transfer between controllers, the frequencies of the quartz resonators must be equal to 12 and 4 MHz.
+Zener diodes D1 and D2 are necessary to match the logical levels of the MK and the USB input of the PC.
+For error-free data transfer between controllers, the frequencies of the quartz resonators must be 12 and 4 MHz.

-Pull-up resistors should be connected to the /RESET pins in order to avoid arbitrary reset of the MK in the future due to the influence of interference and static voltages.
-In this scheme, all commands are displayed on the LEDs connected to port B. To control any devices, it is necessary to connect the controller outputs to the relay (Figure 2).
+Pull-up resistors should be connected to the /RESET pins in order to subsequently avoid arbitrary reset of the MC due to the influence of interference and static voltages.
+In this diagram, all commands are displayed on LEDs connected to port B. To control any devices, you must connect the controller outputs to a relay (Figure 2).

-You can assemble the device on a breadboard, although it is better, nevertheless, on a full-fledged printed circuit board.
-Elements can be placed, for example, as shown in Figure 3.
+You can assemble the device on a breadboard, although it’s still better to use a full-fledged one printed circuit board.
+The elements can be placed, for example, as shown in Figure 3.

-The program for the U1 microcontroller was developed by GetChiper in the Bascom-AVR environment.
-The library used to work with the USB bus swusb.LBX.
+The program for the U1 microcontroller was developed by a friend of GetChiper in the Bascom-AVR environment.
+A library is used to work with the USB bus swusb.LBX.
 With its help, software decoding of the USB protocol is performed in real time.
-For the device to work with a PC, you need to install the appropriate drivers by copying them to your hard drive.
-The first time you connect, the device will be recognized and will ask for a driver.
-Next, you need to specify the path to the folder with the files, and everything will work.
+For the device to work with a PC, you need to install the appropriate drivers by copying them to HDD.
+When you connect for the first time, the device will be recognized and will ask for a driver.
+Next you need to specify the path to the folder with the files, and everything will work.

 The U2 microcontroller program was written by me in the AVRStudio environment in assembly language.
-The block diagram of the MC operation algorithm is shown in Figure 4.
-The UART hardware module should be configured to interrupt when data is received.
-The MK itself will not perform any function until an interrupt occurs.
-To reduce power consumption, you can use the sleep mode, but in this design it was not necessary to do this.
-As soon as commands follow from the PC terminal, the MK will instantly move on to scanning them.
-The controller currently supports the following command system:
+The block diagram of the MK operation algorithm is presented in Figure 4.
+The UART hardware module should be configured to interrupt upon completion of data reception.
+The MK itself will not perform any functions until an interruption occurs.
+To reduce power consumption, you can use the sleep mode, but in this design this was not necessary.
+As soon as commands are sent from the PC terminal, the MK will instantly begin scanning them.
+Currently the controller supports the following system commands:

 -clr- reset all ports to “log.0” state.

-After finishing entering each command, press Enter.
-Thus, the MK will be able to determine the end of the command and start scanning it.
-For each correct command, the controller will respond with “ok”.
-If you enter incorrect data, then "error" will be returned to the terminal line.
-An example of command execution is shown in Figure 5.
+After finishing entering each command, you must press Enter.
+This way the MK will be able to determine the end of the command and begin scanning it.
+The controller will respond “ok” to every correct command.
+If you enter incorrect data, “error” will be returned to the terminal line.
+An example of the command execution is shown in Figure 5.

 Firmware version 1.0.
-It is necessary to set the fuses in accordance with Figure 6.
-The next firmware version is being developed, where the MC self-learning and changing the command systems in the terminal will take place.
+It is necessary to set fuses in accordance with Figure 6.
+The next version of the firmware is being developed, where the MK will self-learn and change the command systems in the terminal.

-MK software, Proteus virtual model and PC driver -
+MK software, Proteus virtual model and driver for PC -

 Data transfer protocol between MK and PC - download

-• .... actually, I would like to see the connection between the USB port of one computer with the COM port of the second ... or the LPT port of the third ...
+• ....actually I wanted to see the connection between the USB port of one computer and the COM port of a second...or LPT port of a third...

 • Why use 2 MK?
-Does Attiny2313 have little flash?
-Or just not enough I/O ports?
-Then okay, you can see that USB hangs on INT0 / INT1.
+Does Attiny2313 really have little flash?
+Or is there simply not enough I/O ports?
+Okay then, you can see that USB is hanging on INT0/INT1.

-• The resistance of the coils of low-power relays is in the region of 100-200 Ohms, not taking into account the saturated transistor (this is not a starter, and not a contactor).
-So 50-200 mA will not be afraid of a suitable key.
-The material is very interesting in terms of binding the MK to USB without any interface chips and without the presence of hardware USB in the MK structure.
-But given the goals and objectives of the original source http://www.recursion.jp/avrcdc/cdc-232.html, one of the two MKs still performs the functions of a USB-COM converter.
-And a very cheap converter, which certainly pleases.
+• The resistance of low-power relay coils is around 100-200 Ohms, not taking into account the saturated transistor (this is not a starter or a contactor).
+So the 50-200 mA suitable switch will not be afraid.
+The material is very interesting in terms of connecting the MK to USB without any interface chips and without the presence of hardware USB in the structure of the MK.
+But taking into account the goals and objectives of the original source http://www.recursion.jp/avrcdc/cdc-232.html, of the two MKs, one still performs the functions of a USB-COM converter.
+And a very cheap converter, which is certainly pleasing.

-• Here is an interesting citizen caught with "noble manners", judging by the nickname.
+• Here interesting citizen got caught with “noble manners,” judging by his nickname.
 What extremes are we talking about?
 It seems that the material does not even mention the type of relay or transistors.
-And if the relay is powered by 5V USB, then, of course, I would like to minimize the consumption from the host on the PC.
-This can be achieved with optocouplers and additional relay power from the load side, which complicates the circuit.
+And if the relay is powered from 5V USB, then, of course, I would like to minimize consumption from the host on the PC.
+This can be achieved using optocouplers and additional power supply to the relay on the load side, which complicates the circuit.
 Or a couple more options.
 Is the emphasis in the article on optimization?
-The author has achieved his goal and is doing the right thing by not laying out a specific fee.
+The author achieved his goal and is doing the right thing by not posting a specific fee.
 For the one who will repeat, this node is enough.

-• Yes, the article is still the same ... but is it worth it to opsitatsya?
+• Yes, the article is still the same... but is it worth it?
 I also wanted to comment on something as soon as I read it, including the diode.
 But you can't be anonymous here.
 That's why the author of AVR-CDC?
-I did not notice that somewhere in the circuit signals DTR, DTS, RTS, CTS are used.
+I didn’t notice that DTR, DTS, RTS, CTS signals are used somewhere in the circuit.
 V-USB not enough?
-About two "bricks" have already been written above - one would be enough.
-And about the diode has already been fixed, thank the Buddha!
-The diode is needed to protect the transistor from a voltage pulse of self-induction of the relay winding, at the moment of opening the current.
-Here, by the way, I remembered one implementation.
-The article was in the Radio magazine, but I also found it on the Internet, you can look at it if you are interested.
+We have already written about two “bricks” above; one would be enough.
+And about the diode has already been corrected, thank Buddha!
+The diode is needed to protect the transistor from the self-induction voltage pulse of the relay winding at the moment the current opens.
+By the way, I remembered one implementation.
+The article was in Radio magazine, but it was also found on the Internet, if you are interested you can take a look.

-Figure 1 - Instrument control from a computer
+Figure 1 - Controlling the device from a computer

-This is a non-standard scheme for a better understanding, usually the following schemes are used:
+This is a non-standard scheme for better understanding, usually the following schemes are used:

 Figure 2 - Controlling the device from a computer

-Although in this scheme there is also a non-standard designation of the Arduino board.
-The figure indicates Arduino UNO (can be ordered from this link http://ali.pub/1v22bh) but you can use any other.
-Connections can be made, for example, on a breadboard and wires or soldering.
-After everything is properly connected and checked, you can connect the Arduino via USB to the computer and upload the sketch to it:
+Although this diagram also contains a non-standard designation for the Arduino board.
+The figure shows Arduino UNO (can be ordered via this link http://ali.pub/1v22bh) but you can use any other one.
+Connections can be made, for example, on a breadboard and with wires or soldering.
+After everything is correctly connected and checked, you can connect the Arduino via USB to your computer and upload the sketch to it:

 Char pc_code=0;